Small Batch Almond Flour and Maple Cookies

 • To the dry ingredients, add the egg white, maple syrup, almond and vanilla (if using) extract, and the melted coconut oil.
 Stir with a spoon or spatula until all the ingredients are smooth and combined.

-• Using a cookie scoop (highly recommend), scoop out 6 equal portions of the cookie dough – placing at least 2 inches apart.
+• Using a small cookie scoop, scoop out 6 equal portions of the cookie dough – placing at least 2 inches apart.
 The cookies will spread slightly.
 Garnish the tops of the cookies with sliced almonds and a sprinkle of coconut sugar (if using).
-Bake for 10-13 minutes, or until the cookies turn golden.
-High altitude baking – you may find the bake time to be closer to 10 minutes.
+Bake for 10 to 13 minutes, or until the cookies turn golden.

 • Cool the cookies on the baking sheet set on a wire cooling rack for 5 minutes.
 Transfer the cookies to the wire rack to cool completely.
 Enjoy!